lookit/lookit-docs/docs/source/tutorial-manage-data.rst

 The consent manager and "individual responses" views can be helpful to get an idea of how data collection is going, but to code your videos and analyze your data you will want to download files that you can work with using your software of choice.

-To download all videos, you can go to the "attachments" tab and click "download all attachments."
+To download all videos, you can go to the "videos" tab and click "download all videos."
 A zip file will be bundled up for you to download, and you will receive a link by email in a few minutes.
 Try it out, and take a look at some of the video collected!

 .. image:: _static/img/tutorial/download_videos.png
     :alt: Video download